Measuring the joint spectral mode of photon pairs using intensity interferometry

 The method outlined above is not restricted to single photons and can be used to determine the spectral mode of any quantum or classical state of light.
 Moreover, since it measures spectral intensity correlations rather than the spectral intensity alone, there does not need to be any phase coherence between the reference and signal~\cite{dorrer2003linear}, e.g. these can be phase-randomized coherent states or independent thermal states as in Hanbury Brown and Twiss interferometry.
 Let us consider the former case as an example.
 One can replace the creation and anihilation operators in Eq.~\eqref{eqn:cross_correlation} with the corresponding spectral amplitudes, i.e. $\hat{c}_\omega \rightarrow \left(\psi(\omega)+\alpha(\omega)e^{i\omega \tau}\right)/\sqrt{2}$ and $\hat{d}_\omega \rightarrow \left(\psi(\omega)-\alpha(\omega)e^{i\omega \tau}\right)/\sqrt{2}$.
 Inserting these transformations into Eq.~\eqref{eqn:cross_correlation} and taking the classical ensemble average, denoted by $\braket{}_\mathcal{C}$, one finds:

-Eq.~\eqref{eqn:coherentG} is the same as Eq.~\eqref{eqn:photonsG} with the exception of an additional spectral-phase-insensitive term $\left|\psi(\omega_1)\psi(\omega_2) \right|^2$.
+Comparing with Eq.~\eqref{eqn:photonsG} where we assumed the signal to be a single photon, an additional spectral-phase-insensitive term $\left|\psi(\omega_1)\psi(\omega_2) \right|^2$ appears in Eq.~\eqref{eqn:coherentG} due to the intensity fluctuations of the signal, now assumed to be a coherent state.
 This additional term further limits the visibility of the interference fringes in $\braket{\hat{G}(\omega_1,\omega_2)}_\mathcal{C}$.
-In principle, the visibility is limited to 50\% due to the Poissonian statistics of coherent states~\cite{scully1999quantum}.
+In principle, the visibility is limited to 50\% for phase-randomized coherent states~\cite{scully1999quantum}.
 A reduced visibility is not an issue so long as $\Gamma(\omega_1, \omega_2)$ is distinguishable from the spectral-phase-insensitive terms and any other noise in the Fourier domain, which might require averaging $ \braket{\hat{G}(\omega_1,\omega_2)}$ over a longer period of time.

 We now extend the scheme to measure the bi-photons produced by processes like spontaneous parametric down-conversion (SPDC) or four-wave mixing:

 Here, $f(\omega_1, \omega_2)$ is termed the joint spectral amplitude (JSA) and characterizes the joint spectral mode of the photon pair.
 Suppose one performs spectrally-resolved detection in the herald mode $h$.
 By detecting a photon of frequency $\omega_h$, one heralds a signal photon in mode $a$ whose spectral mode is given by $\psi(\omega_1) = f(\omega_1, \omega_h)$.
 The heralded photon can then be combined with a reference in order to measure $f(\omega_1, \omega_h)$ using the aforementioned procedure.
 The quantity $f(\omega_1, \omega_h)$ is a cross-section of the JSA along $\omega_2 = \omega_h$ and hence this measurement should be repeated for all herald frequencies in order to determine $f(\omega_1, \omega_2)$.
 One caveat is that there is a phase between each cross-section which remains undetermined because of the spectral-phase-insensitive detection in mode $h$.
 However, one can repeat the measurement using mode $a$ as the herald and mode $h$ as the signal to be combined with the reference.
 These two measurements unambiguously determine the full JSA~\cite{davis2020measuring}.